 - Who does the landlord designate as their agent, if any?
 Have you been provided with their name and contact information?

 - What is the landlord’s notice address for repair requests and other correspondence?

-- If the unit is within the city limits of Seattle, did your landlord provide you with a copy of the Department of Planning and Development summary Information for Tenants as required in the Seattle Municipal Code on Rental Agreement Regulation (SMC 7.24.080)?
+- If the unit is within the city limits of Seattle, did your landlord provide you with a copy of the Department of Construction and Inspection summary Information for Tenants as required in the Seattle Municipal Code on Rental Agreement Regulation (SMC 7.24.080)?